-The operating volts of the USB device must be compatible with the antenna power use.
-So they designed it with the combination of both the USB port and the antenna.
+The operating volts of the USB device must be compatible with the antenna power used.
+So they designed it with a combination of both the USB port and the antenna.
 Hence, the Wi-Fi adapter with the USB port is formed.

 Here I can’t discuss the USB and the pins in it.
 But definitely, I will write a piece of article about it.
 If you want to know more about the USB types and their working, click here.

 Wi-Fi adapter data transmission speed

 As I said before, we have 5 types of Network Interface Cards including a Wi-Fi adapter.

 The ethernet port with a wired internet connection is best among all these.
 Why?
 Because it gives a high-speed internet connection to your computer.
 But the drawback is you can’t use this port or wire connection wherever you need it.

 The rest of the devices have some pros and cons, but among all these, the Wi-Fi adapter with 802.11ac can work best for both wireless and high-speed connections.
 It can transfer the data at both 2.4GHz and 5GHz and the high-speed data transmission is 1GB per second.

 The wireless network connection is easy to use, but without security, it is not the best way to go through.
 Why?
 Let’s say when you connect your computer to the internet using the Wi-Fi adapter, the data on your computer might change by downloading files from the web or uploading them to it.